 Providence Park is dedicated to sound environmental practices.
 Our efforts include: 90 recycle bins located throughout the park, leftover concessionaire food donated to local charities, food scraps are composted weekly, cooking oil is recycled, automatic paper towel dispensers have been installed in all restrooms to save paper, foam soap dispensers reduce the amount of soap used, all cleaning products are green certified, automated light fixtures turn on automatically when a person enters the room, compact fluorescent light blubs used whenever possible, housekeeping machinery is green certified, and all office products and cardboard are recycled.
 Unclaimed Lost and Found articles are donated to charity.
 In 2009, Providence Park became Recycle at Work Certified—meaning the stadium has improved its recycling practices and reduced the amount of waste it produces by implementing all of the City of Portland’s five recycling steps.

-Guest Services can provide details regarding the wide array of services for our disabled guests including ADA access points, elevators and assisted listening devices.
+The Providence Park Guest Service Center, located on the main concourse near section 104, can provide details regarding the wide array of services for our guests with disabilities including ADA access points, and elevators.
+Please contact Andrea Tolonen, Guest Services Manager, with accessibility questions – 503.553.5523.

-All Timbers Army sections (101-108 and 201-208) are General Admission and are first-come first-served.
-Fans without TA tickets will not be allowed into these sections.
-The Timbers Army is a supporters section so many areas will be filled with fans standing, chanting and singing, visiting team colors are not recommended in the Timbers Army section and visiting team fans may be relocated to another part of the stadium.
+All Timbers Army sections (101-108 & 202-208) are General Admission and are first-come, first-served for Timbers matches.
+All General Admission sections (101-108 & 202-208) are first-come, first-served for Thorns matches.
+Fans without TA or GA tickets will not be allowed into these sections.
+The Timbers Army and Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
+Visiting Team colors are not permitted in the Timbers Army or Rose City Riveters section and visiting supporters may be relocated to another part of the stadium.

 Umbrellas may be brought into the park but may not be opened in the seating bowl or on the concourse.
 This is to ensure that no fan has a blocked view.